distributed-text-services/specifications/Documents-Endpoint.md

 The contents of this `<dts:fragment>` must be a single XML element (along with its enclosed text and/or children) representing the modified form of the target document section.
 This single element inside the `<dts:fragment>` will replace the corresponding XML element in the document on the server.

 The text/XML submitted in the body of a Document's `PUT` request will completely replace the XML entity representing the identified text segment.
 So the submitted fragment __must include the outer element__ identified by the "ref" value.
-If you identify your submitted text as a modified version of line "12", and if each line is represented by a TEI `<ln>` element, you would include the opening and closing tags `<ln xml:id="12">` and `</ln>` around the changed content.
+If you identify your submitted text as a modified version of line "12", and if each line is represented by a TEI `<l>` element, you would include the opening and closing tags `<l xml:id="12">` and `</l>` around the changed content.
 By including this outer tag in the `PUT` body we allow modification to be made to that outer element's attributes.

 ### PUT Responses